Transformers allow you to transform complex types to simple types. This is useful when you want to transform a data object to an array or JSON.

 array is returned, stopping the transformation.

-This transformation depth can be set globally in the data.php
+This transformation depth can be set globally in the data.php config file:

 'max_transformation_depth' => 20,

-Setting the transformation depth to null
+Setting the transformation depth to null will disable the transformation depth check:

 'max_transformation_depth' => null,

-exception should be thrown or an empty array should be returned:
+It is also possible if a MaxTransformationDepthReached exception should be thrown or an empty array should be returned:

 'throw_when_max_transformation_depth_reached' => true,

-It is also possible to set the transformation depth on a specific transformation by using a TransformationContextFactory
+It is also possible to set the transformation depth on a specific transformation by using a TransformationContextFactory:

 ArtistData::from($artist)->transform(